 TLC 2018 looks to be an evening full of babyfaces getting a much deserved victory.
 I get the feeling that Natalya will get one of those token “good guys prevail!” wins, too.
 During the build to this event, The Riott Squad have constantly gotten the better of Natalya and anyone she’s stood next to.
 With so many checks in the win column for Ruby Riott and her stable mates, it makes all the sense in the world for Natalya to finally get a win of her own.
 I can even see a few ladies coming out to assist Natalya (Bayley and Sasha Banks immediately come to mind) against Liv Morgan and Sarah Logan.
 Ruby’s most definitely going through a table during this PPV!

-Elias vs. Bobby Lashley (Ladder Match With a Guitar Suspended Above the Ring)
+Elias vs. Bobby Lashley (with Lio Rush) (Ladder Match With a Guitar Suspended Above the Ring)